Small ceramic plate in a dream with a fresh herb sprig beside a glass of water and a wildflower

 Today, if the theme resonates, write a list of three “rules” that feel confining to you, and one formula for each: “I propose to myself that this condition be revisited.”
 Without a guarantee of immediate change, simply openly.
 The Rebel recognizes such reviews as respect, and in the dreams that follow arranges night-time binges for you less often.

-You dream that you ate by a system: you weighed, measured, wrote it down, looked at the clock.
-Each dish — by formula.
-Inside — neither hunger nor joy, but the focus of an overseer.
-In the body — a slight woodenness: I eat rightly, I live rightly.
+You dream that you ate by a system: you weighed, measured, wrote things down, looked at the clock.
+Each dish followed a formula.
+Inside there was neither hunger nor joy, but the focus of an overseer.
+In the body, a slight stiffness settled: I am eating right, I am living right.

-Your Inner Critic speaks here — the part that wants very much for you to be safe through control.
-This dream comes when you arrange your life through numbers, plans, and checks: work metrics, to-do lists, training quotas, financial tables.
-The Inner Critic is not against order; it is against a life in which nothing “unmeasured” is left.
+Your Inner Critic speaks here: the part that wants, above all, to keep you safe through control.
+This dream comes when you arrange your life through numbers, plans, and checks: work metrics, to-do lists, training quotas, financial spreadsheets.
+The Inner Critic is not against order; it is against a life in which nothing unmeasured is left.

 Ask yourself: “Which area of life am I now holding under too strict a measurement — and where have I long not allowed myself simply to live without grams, points, and items?”